A Relaxed Life in Portugal: The D7 Visa for Passive Income Earners

 Other advantages of a D7 Visa

-• Permanent Visa Free entry and movement in the Schengen Area, for up to 90 days out of any 180 days.
+- Permanent Visa Free entry and circulation in the Schengen Area, for up to 90 days out of any 180 days

-• Access to Educational institutions in Portugal (including those teaching in English, French and German).
+- Access to Educational institutions (including those teaching in English, French and German)

-• After a period of 5 years, being able to apply for permanent residence or Portuguese citizenship.
+- After a period of 5 years, being able to apply for Permanent Residency or Portuguese Citizenship.

 What is the Difference between a Golden Visa and a D7 Visa?

-There are two major differences between the Golden Visa and a D7 Visa.
+There are two major differences between the Golden Visa and D7 Visa.

 The first difference is that the Golden Visa requires a significant investment when compared to the D7 Visa.

-In addition, the minimum stay requirements are very different: with a D7 Visa, the applicant cannot be outside of Portugal for more than 6 consecutive months in any 12 month period or 8 intermittent months over 24 months, in any one calendar year, whereas with a Golden Visa only 7 days a year, on average, is required to be spent in Portugal.
+In addition, the minimum stay requirements are very different: with a D7 Visa, the applicant cannot be outside of Portugal for more than 6 consecutive months or 8 intermittent months, over the validity of the card, in any one calendar year, whereas a Golden Visa only requires 7 days per year as minimum stay requirement.

 Why Should You Reach out To Dixcart?